 MedeAnalytics maintains a robust cache of safeguards to protect HES data from loss, interference, misuse, unauthorized access, disclosure, alteration, or destruction.
 We also maintain regularly updated procedures to help ensure that the analytics of HES data are completely reliable for Our Customers’ intended use.
 MedeAnalytics conducts automated assessments to operationalize privacy by design, and regularly reviews its Data Privacy Impact Assessments to self-evaluate, always improving where possible the security and protection of the data We process, to reflect best practice – with respect to every aspect of HES data transfers, contracting, risk control, and complying with Article 35 of the GDPR and Data Protection Laws generally.

 You as the Customer are also responsible for the safety and security of data submitted to MedeAnalytics for processing.
 It is your responsibility to keep secret any username and password that You use for client login or to access other features of this website.
 Please do not share this information with any non-Customer and remember that You are responsible for any use of this website when it is accessed with your username, password, key code or the like.
-If You ever suspect or believe that your username or password have been compromised or used by an unauthorised party, please promptly inform Us – see Contact Us below.
+If You ever suspect or believe that your username or password have been compromised or used by an unauthorised party, please promptly inform Us – using the contact details below.

 REQUESTS WITH RESPECT TO HES DATA TREATMENT

 Customers may contact Us by following the instructions below in the “Contact Information” section to request deletion of data, or to withdraw consent to Our processing, in accordance with applicable Data Protection Law.
 We might be unable to comply with such a request where doing so would place us in breach of Our obligations under applicable rules, regulation, codes of practice, or Data Protection Law.
 In the event correction of HES data is requested, contact must be made with NHS Digital.
-As the HES data We hold is pseudonymised and not individually identifiable, We are not able to process requests to access individual data or transfer it (data portability).
-A subject access request (SAR) and issues related to access, correction, erasure, and restriction can be raised directly with NHS Digital.
+As the HES data We hold is pseudonymised and not individually identifiable, We are therefore unable to process requests to access individual data or transfer data (data portability).
+We are also unable to process Subject access requests (SARs) and issues related to correction, erasure, and restriction of personal information.
+Such requests should be raised directly with NHS Digital via their website – https://digital.nhs.uk or by emailing: firstname.lastname@example.org

 CHANGES TO THIS POLICY